lew18/Monte-Hall-Problem/README.md

 # Monte-Hall-Problem
-Simple python program to show odds in Monte Hal problem
+Simple python program to show odds in Monte Hall problem

 What is the controversy?
 In “Let’s make a Deal” last game has three doors.
 Contestant chooses a door.
 A losing door is then revealed.
 The Contestant is then given the option to swap to the unchosen unrevealed door.
 Should they?